Ram Pam Pam: Music and lyrics

 "Ram Pam Pam" is a reggaetón song lasting three minutes and twenty-one seconds.
 Its vocal arrangement is similar to that of "Sin Pijama", with Gomez singing the first verse and Natasha leading into the pre-chorus with Gomez.
 The first chorus is sung solely by Natasha, with Gomez taking the latter half on the rest.
 Natasha sings the post-chorus after the second chorus, and Gomez sings the second one before the outro.

 Lyrically, the song is about women moving on from a no-good man, telling him that they're over the trouble and have found someone better.
 Gomez's verse is about her ex having "lots of chains" and jewelry that, at the end, didn't serve any purpose, and that he didn't see he "had a queen in front of [him]" all along.
 Natasha discusses kicking her ex out, not wanting him anymore after the drama, and having "another that fits better".
-Her verse includes an interpolation of the line "Llora, nena, llora, llora" (Cry, baby, cry, cry) from "Ella Me Levantó" by Yankee, but with reversed genders, telling him to cry for her.
-The chorus features the singers saying that they found new partners who make them "ram pam pam pam pam" (the song’s title, and a potential euphemism for sex or, alternatively, making one's heart beat faster).
-In the chorus they also tell their exes to not look for them, and that their new partners take them to the club to dance, or "grind".
+Her verse includes an interpolation of the line "Llora, nena, llora, llora" (Cry, baby, cry, cry) from "Ella Me Levantó" by Yankee, but with reversed genders, telling the man to cry for her instead.
+The chorus features the singers saying that they found new partners with whom they go "ram pam pam pam pam" (the song’s title, and a euphemism for sex).
+They also tell their exes to not look for them, and that their new partners take them to the club to dance, or "perrear".